What you're doing in this step

 test-group.
 You cannot change the name of an environment group once it has been created.

 You can specify a single host name only in this field.
-To add more host names to the environment, use the Environments API.
+To add more host names, use the Environments API.

 - In the Environment name field, specify a name for your